reinfi/bamboo-spec/README.md

 - finish plan configuration possibilities
 - add more tasks
-- decide on a collection class (actually ArrayObject)
 - fill readme how to use
 - add better handling for input parameters
   - all options per cli or config